If you are planning on visiting The Isle of Mull you are going to need our Isle of Mull Ferry Timetables.

 Oban / Craignure on the – The isle of Mull

 Passenger single £3.70

 There are 3 ferry services to the isle of Mull

 leaving from Oban, Lochaline and Kilchoan on the main land.

-The biggest and main ferry terminal is in Oban, there are 2 ferries in service.
+The biggest and main ferry terminal is in Oban, during the summer there are 2 ferries in service.